An evaluation report which looks at the one of the great legacies of Hull’s 2017 City of Culture year.

 In June 2021, Spirit announced an award of £200,000 to Hull City Council to develop the Hull Volunteer programme for three more years.

-The award will help the scheme be integrated into the Visit Hull and East Yorkshire Tourism Partnership (VHEY) who will focus on expansion of the scheme to the whole region.
-It will also allow the scheme to diversify into different areas including the heritage and business sectors, in addition to culture and events.
-Hull City Council will manage the programme and work with the Hull Volunteers advisory group and VHEY to create a sustainable model through further strategic partnerships.
+The award is supporting the programme to be integrated into the Visit Hull and East Yorkshire Tourism Partnership (VHEY) who are focusing on expansion into the whole region.
+It will also allow the programme to diversify into different areas including the heritage and business sectors, in addition to culture and events.
+Hull City Council manage the programme, now known as HEY!
+Volunteering.
+They work with the volunteers advisory group and VHEY to create a sustainable model through further strategic partnerships.

-The Hull volunteers programme emerged from Hull 2017 is widely regarded not only as a huge success during the year, but also a lasting legacy.
-When the first Covid lockdown came into effect last March, hundreds of volunteers were mobilised to organise food deliveries to Hull residents who were unable to leave their homes.
+The volunteering programme that emerged from Hull 2017 is widely regarded not only as a huge success during the year, but also a lasting legacy.
+When the first Covid lockdown came into effect in March 2020, hundreds of volunteers were mobilised to organise food deliveries to Hull residents who were unable to leave their homes.
 In addition, We know that the impact of Hull 2017 UK City of Culture has raised the aspirations, abilities and knowledge of residents through increased participation and learning, and has improved their wellbeing.